waynesutton/learnconvex/README.md

 ## What This App Is About

-This is an AI-powered educational platform that teaches Convex.dev through interactive courses.
+This is an intelligent educational platform that teaches Convex.dev through interactive courses powered by advanced AI technology.
 The app features:

-### 🎯 Two Learning Tracks
+### 🎯 Two Learning Modes

-1. **"How Convex Works"** - Conceptual understanding of Convex fundamentals (10 questions)
+1. **"How Convex Works"** - Conceptual understanding of Convex fundamentals and architecture (10 questions)
 2. **"Build Apps"** - Practical development skills and workflows (7 questions)

-### 🤖 AI-Powered Learning
+### 🤖 Smart AI Learning

 - Interactive AI instructor that adapts to your learning pace
 - Real-time feedback and scoring system